≪ Go to our review of Climbing Shoes - Women's

 The 3-tab Velcro closure is a great feature, making them easier and quicker to put on than the regular Miura, and eliminates the annoying shredded the laces that happen from repeated crack climbing.

 Since these shoes are on the aggressive side, they are better suited to sport climbing and bouldering.
-Get the La Sportiva Miura if you want an all-around technical shoe that can be used for any type of climbing.
+Get the La Sportiva Miura if you want an all-around technical shoe that can be used for any climbing.

-The Miura VS is pricey, $10 more expensive than the regular women's Miura, but they don't work as well in as many situation.
+The Miura VS is pricey, $10 more expensive than the regular women's Miura, but they don't work as well in as many situations.
 If they fit your foot well, they can be worth the cost because they do perform well.
 Just be warned that these are the least comfortable shoes we tested, and they take some time to break in.

 These shoes perform well, but lack in comfort.
-We have climbed many pitches in these shoes and have relied on them in many desperate situations and came away satisfied, however we have a hard time recommending such an expensive shoe when it is so uncomfortable right out of the box.
+We have climbed many pitches in these shoes and have relied on them in many desperate situations and came away satisfied.
+However we have a hard time recommending such an expensive shoe when it is so uncomfortable right out of the box.

 — McKenzie Long